jmtsuji/atlas-wrapper/README.md

 **Note**: this project is still under active development.

+## Dependencies
+Only [Docker](https://docs.docker.com/install/#supported-platforms) is required to be installed (any Docker-compatiable OS will work).
+The Docker image created will take up ~2.1 GiB.
+However, you'll need system resources for using ATLAS itself.

 ## Usage
 This repo contains the `Dockerfile` to build a Docker container (like a lightweight virtual machine) with ATLAS pre-installed and the simple wrapper script `enter-atlas` to automatically install and use the Docker container.